mahimalmuntashir/mahimalmuntashir/README.md

 🧑🏽‍💻 I’m a C/C++ Programmer With Knowledge of Data Structure and Algorithm, Diving in Problem Solving.</br>

-🔥 Learned Java and Python and did project to solve real world problem</br>

 🎓 Pursuing my Bachelors in Computer Science and Technology at Nantong University</br>

-⛵ Open Source Enthusiast | Machine Learning Enthusiast</br>

-🤫 Learning Android Development, Cloud Computing, UI/UX, Problem Solving</br>
+🤫 Learning Web Development, aslo interested in Blockchain Development</br>

-🌱 You can ask me about Open Source, Academics, Programming in Java/Python/C/C++ , Problem Solving<br>
+🌱 You can ask me about Open Source, Academics, Programming in C/C++/Java/Python, Problem Solving<br>

 😛 Fun Fact: I feel like I'm kind of lazy, but I keep the yard looking good.